 Expansion Valve and Receiver-Drier System

-Unlike the system above, the receiver/drier is located between the in line filter kit and the expansion valve before the evaporator.
-Like an accumulator based system, the receiver/drier too has a desiccant to take up moisture from the air before it reaches the evaporator.
+Unlike the system above, the receiver/drier is between the in line filter kit and the expansion valve before the evaporator.
+Like an accumulator-based system, the receiver/drier has a desiccant to take up moisture from the air before reaching the evaporator.

 Another notable difference between two systems is the positioning of the parts.
-While they play the same role of removing moisture from the air, the receiver/drier I usually found on the high-pressure side, unlike the accumulator which is on the low pressure side.
+While they play the same role of removing moisture from the air, the receiver/drier I usually found on the high-pressure side, unlike the accumulator on the low-pressure side.

 Evaporator

-This is the part located right behind the dash board.
-It is the job of your evaporator to deliver cold air to the passenger compartment.
+This is the part located right behind the dashboard.
+Your evaporator’s job is to deliver cold air to the passenger compartment.

 Compressor